tomasherceg/dotvvm-docs/Pages/how-to-start-upgrade-to-2-0.md

 // DotVVM 1.1
 var config = app.UseDotVVM<DotvvmStartup>(ApplicationPhysicalPath, options =>
 {
-    // copy the body of the lamda and remove it options.AddDefaultTempStorages("Temp");
+    // copy the body of the lambda and remove it options.AddDefaultTempStorages("Temp");
 });